Header Banner

 Haflong

 Haflong, popularly known as the ‘Switzerland of the East’, is the only hill station in Assam.
-Surrounded by lush green hills and dotted with serene lakes, it’s a perfect retreat for those seeking peace and relaxation.
-The town offers scenic trekking trails and a chance to experience the tribal culture of the region.
+Surrounded by lush green hills and dotted with serene lakes, it serves as a perfect retreat for travelers seeking peace, relaxation, and a break from the bustling plains.
+The town also offers scenic trekking trails, making it a haven for adventure enthusiasts while providing an authentic glimpse into the rich tribal culture of the region.

 Hajo